top of page

 • Are there additional financial incentives, such as travel allowances or research funding?

 The fellowship includes several additional financial incentives: Mobility allowance of €150 gross per month for all postdoctoral fellows, Based on eligibility: One-time relocation allowance of up to €3,600 gross Family allowance of €300 gross per month, and Special needs allowance determined on a case-by-case basis.
 For more information, please refer to the 'Remuneration and Working Conditions' section on our website.
+The following budget items will be allocated to the host institutions and used for the implementation of the research project: research, networking, local training and travel costs: up to 1800 €/month (including: consumables, equipment costs, publications, travel and accommodation costs (for covering travel and accommodation costs of the researcher to conferences, workshops and during secondments)) and indirect costs: up to 600 €/month (from total 900 €/month indirect costs planned for Programme, out of which 300 €/month used by Secretariat of MTA)

 • Are there any cultural integration programs or language courses provided for international fellows?